 For a while now, whenever I am working on my computer, editing photos, doing social media, writing this blog, I listen to music.
 I find at times that depending on how I feel and what I do, I listen to different music, sometimes only instrumental, other times Mozart, Queen, or John Coltrane.
 It seems that music indeed is a form of therapy for me and an integral part of my everyday life.

-Catherine’s music speaks to me and even fits my old-fashioned taste (I mentioned Queen before!).
+As a concert photographer, Catherine’s music speaks to me and even fits my old-fashioned taste (I mentioned Queen before!).
 I guess this is the best compliment I can make to her.
 From the first moment she stepped on the stage, it caught my attention and doing my work as a photographer was sooooo easy.
 There is a symbiotic relationship between photography and music, yet I’ve combined the two only a handful of times.
 The show lasted for about thirty minutes but it felt like it was only three minutes.
 During her show, Catherine successfully managed to catch the crowd’s attention in a very natural way, I was really amazed.
 There were people in the crowd singing along during the band debut show and this proves she already has a large fan pool.

 Make sure you check her out and follow & subscribe to her newsletter.
 And why not, become a fan.
 I know I am.

-Don’t forget, if you are looking to hire a photographer in the Tokyo Metropolitan Area, I am here to Frame Your Life Stories!
+Don’t forget, if you are looking to hire a professional photographer in the Tokyo Metropolitan Area, I am here to Frame Your Life Stories!

 Huge thank you to Catherine for helping me to make this blog post possible.